Marriage Celebrant Weddings, Funerals South Canterbury Lake Tekapo

 • Packages

-• Tekapo 'Lakeside Love' Elopement Celebrant + Photographer
+• Lake Tekapo Elopement Celebrant + Photographer (Lupins + Lake)

 • Lake Tekapo 'Morelea Lakeside' Elopement Package: Venue + Celebrant + Photographer